Record Thanksgiving travel rush off to a smooth start despite snowy forecast

-The late crush of holiday travelers is picking up steam, with about 2.7 million people expected to board flights on Wednesday and millions more planning to drive or take the train to Thanksgiving celebrations.
+The late crush of holiday travelers picked up steam Wednesday, with about 2.7 million people expected to board flights and millions more planning to drive or take the train to Thanksgiving celebrations.

 Airline officials say they are confident they can avoid the kind of massive disruptions that have marred past holiday seasons, such as the meltdown at Southwest Airlines over last Christmas.
 And as of mid-day Wednesday that appeared to be the case.
-U.S. airports were reporting only five flight cancellations and 364 flight delays, according to FlightAware, a tracking service.
+U.S. airports were reporting only seven flight cancellations and 361 flight delays, according to FlightAware, a tracking service.

+Buffalo Niagara International Airport in New York said it was checking all vehicles arriving at the airport and performing additional security screenings after a car exploded at a nearby checkpoint on the U.S.-Canada border.
+But the airport remained fully operational.
+All four border crossings in the area were closed, the Niagara Falls Bridge Commission said.

-But snow showers could still snarl traffic in some parts of the country.
+Snow showers could snarl traffic in other parts of the country.
 The National Weather Service was predicting accumulating snow in northern New England Wednesday, including up to 8 inches (20.3 centimeters) of snowfall in northern Maine.
 Snow was also expected to hit the northern Rocky Mountains on Thanksgiving Day, bringing up to 1 foot of snow to parts of Wyoming by Friday.

 Security lines at airports could be long.
 Delta Air Lines is telling passengers to arrive at the airport at least two hours before their flight if they are traveling within the United States, three hours early if they’re flying overseas — and maybe earlier on Sunday and Monday.